 Conclusion.
 Implementing this alternative would result in long-term minor beneficial and adverse impacts on bull trout and other sensitive salmonids from road relocations, expanding developed areas near habitat, and adjusting the park boundary at Lake Crescent (Lyre River), Queets, and Ozette.
-This alternative may adversely affect spotted owls and marbled murrelets.
+This alternative may adversely affect spotted owls and marbled murrelets from the removal of terrestrial habitat associated with proposed road relocations.
 It may affect, but is not likely to adversely affect, other listed species occurring in the park.
-The overall cumulative impacts on special status species in the region would be long-term, moderate to major, and adverse; this alternative's contribution to these effects would be a small beneficial component and a modest adverse component.
+The overall cumulative impacts on special status species in the region would be long-term, moderate to major, beneficial and adverse; this alternative's contribution to these effects would be a small beneficial component and a modest adverse component.
 It is not anticipated that impairment of any of these species would occur.

 Under the preferred alternative, the Olympic Wilderness would be managed to protect wilderness resources while allowing appropriate levels of visitor use.
+Wilderness zones would be established through the wilderness management plan process.
+Zoning would provide quantitative standards where management actions would be taken if acceptable levels of impacts were exceeded.
+Overnight visitation to the wilderness would continue to be permitted.
 Three wilderness zones would be designated and overnight use of the wilderness would continue to be managed through permitting.
 The wilderness trail zone, which would have the most wilderness visitation, would be reduced slightly.
 The primitive wilderness zone would be reduced, and the primeval wilderness zone would be slightly larger compared to alternative A. There would be slightly more opportunities than in alternative A for unconfined recreation, risk, and solitude would occur as a result of more primeval wilderness zone and slightly less of the wilderness trail and primitive trail zones than alternative A.